This project is actively being developed.

 Complete!

-Because the IP address is assigned dynamically by DHCP during provisioning, use virsh to ouput the assigned ip address and append the host address to the inventory file.
+The inventory file defines the target systems Ansible will manage.
+Because the IP address is assigned dynamically by DHCP during provisioning, use virsh to ouput the assigned ip address and append the host address and private SSH key to the inventory file.

 virsh domifaddr linux-from-scratch